seddighehhassanzadeh/LUMOS/README.md

     - `operand_1` and `operand_2` are input ports of the `Multiplier` module, and they are connected to the registers `multiplierCircuitInput1` and `multiplierCircuitInput2`, respectively.
     - `product` is an output port of the `Multiplier` module, and it is connected to the wire `multiplierCircuitResult`.

-**3. Partial Products:**

-- `reg [31 : 0] partialProduct1;`
-- `reg [31 : 0] partialProduct2;`
-- `reg [31 : 0] partialProduct3;`
-- `reg [31 : 0] partialProduct4;`: These lines declare four 32-bit registers to hold partial products.
-This suggests that the multiplication is being implemented using a series of partial products.
-It is common in hardware multiplication to break down the multiplication into smaller steps, generating partial products and then adding them together.

-**4. Multiplier Circuit Description (Missing)**

-- `/* Describe Your 32-bit Multiplier Circuit Here. */`:  This comment indicates that the actual implementation of the multiplication process is missing.
-The design of the "Multiplier" module would need to be specified here.
-This could involve a variety of techniques, including:
-    - **Basic Array Multiplier**: Using a network of AND gates and adders to compute the partial products.
-    - **Booth Algorithm**: A more efficient multiplication algorithm.
-    - **Combinational Logic**: A direct implementation using a complex combination of logic gates.

-**5. Endmodule:**

-- `endmodule`: This line marks the end of the module definition.

-**In Summary:**

-This code defines a module that multiplies two 16-bit numbers, producing a 32-bit result.
-It uses a separate "Multiplier" module to perform the multiplication and then stores the result in a 64-bit register.
-The partial products and the `product_ready` flag are used to manage the multiplication process, although the actual multiplier implementation is missing.
-This code snippet provides the outline of a hardware multiplier but needs further details regarding the "Multiplier" module's internal design.

-Frome line 75 we have a Hardware Description Language (HDL) used to design digital circuits.
-It describes a module called `Multiplier` that performs multiplication of two 16-bit integers.
-Let's break down the code:

 **1. Module Declaration:**